What's new on our site today!

 Heavy Runner's peaceable Piegan band and killed 200 of them, many of them women and children.

-(Mountain Chief and his people escaped across the new border into Canada.)
+(Mountain Chief's group escaped across the new border into Canada.)
 Worse than

 this, by 1900, the white settlers had wiped out the buffalo herds.
 Hundreds of Blackfoot Indians